CodeYourFuture/syllabus-archive/js-core-1/week-3/lesson.md

 By the end of this class, you should be able to answer these questions:

-- How do you use array methods and properties to manipulate arrays?
+- Describe what an array method is and use them to manipulate an array
-- How can you chain array methods?
+- Write code that chains array methods together
-- What is a callback and how do you use it?
+- Define what a callback is
+- Write code that uses a callback to run code
+- Define what an anonymous function is
-- What is an anonymous function and how do you use it?
+- Write code that uses an anonymous function as a callback

 ---